jamesduncombe/codendesign/README.md

 To build, clone the repo then just run `bundle install` to install the required gems.

 I'm using [Foreman](https://github.com/ddollar/foreman) to run it locally hence the `Procfile`.
-Check [this link](http://blog.daviddollar.org/2011/05/06/introducing-foreman.html) for getting started instructions on Foreman
+Check [this link](http://blog.daviddollar.org/2011/05/06/introducing-foreman.html) for getting started instructions on Foreman.

 So, once Foreman is installed, you just need to run `foreman start` in your terminal.